 22 Heartbreaking Book Quotes That Will Make You Cry

 The first time I read The Fault in Our Stars , I was prepared for a sad story, but I thought I could handle it.
-I remember the exact moment I started tearing up, and then, with the flip of a page, I was a complete and utter mess.
+I remember the exact moment I started tearing up, and then, the moment after, when I flipped the page and became a complete and utter mess.
 I've never been a big crier.
 It takes a lot for tears to stream down my face, but time and time again, books have found a way to make me cry.

 Books are major emotional roller coasters, and it's almost always an amazing ride — even when you end up in tears.
 And that can be a good thing, because it shows how empathetic you are toward the characters and their fictional problems.
 It can also help you solve your own problems in life, whether you're going through a rough breakup, a loss, or something else.
 Books are the best therapists, as far as I'm concerned.

-I go to book quotes whenever I'm looking for something to relate to.
-So even when I'm feeling down, it often helps to go back and read some of the more sad, but emotionally powerful, book quotes out there.
-Maybe you're a natural crier and tear up at everything — including adorable commercials.
-Or maybe you're like me and it takes something personal to get you going.
+I turn to book quotes whenever I can't articulate what I'm feeling.
+So even when I'm feeling down, it often helps to go back and read some of the more sad, but emotionally powerful, book quotes I've read and loved before.
+Maybe you're a natural crier and tear up at everything — or maybe you're like me and it takes something personal to get you going.
 Either way, sometimes the best way to heal or overcome sadness is to let it all out.
-And in case that's where you're at, get your tissues ready, because here are 22 of the saddest and best book quotes ever.
+And in case that's where you're at, get your tissues ready, because here are 22 of the most heartbreaking book quotes of all time:

 1. "I guess that’s what saying good-bye is always like — like jumping off an edge.
 The worst part is making the choice to do it.
 Once you’re in the air, there’s nothing you can do but let go."